 In the digital world, it’s always better to review your privacy settings than to feel sorry when things get out of control.
 You can avoid such problems with Instagram by following these tips:

 - Always watermark your photos before publishing them online.
 Watermarking is a way to claim your full copyrights.

 - If you’re using the web version of Instagram, do cross-check the list of authorized applications which have access to your Instagram API.
-Immediately revoke access to an suspicious app.
+Immediately revoke access to any suspicious app.

 How to report image theft on Instagram?

 Instagram has its own copyright policies.
-Once you’ve caught the offenders either directly or by using any one of the above mentioned methods, you can request him/her to immediately remove the copyrighted images.
+Once you’ve caught the offenders either directly or by using any one of the above-mentioned methods, you can request him/her to remove the copyrighted images immediately.
 If this attempt fails, you can report the violation directly to Instagram.
 The app provides a very convenient way to report this through a copyright report form.
 Alternatively, you can also directly contact the Instagram designated agent for protection of copyrights here: